userfrosting/learn/18.advanced/10.storage/docs.md

 See [Amazon S3 Support Page](https://aws.amazon.com/en/blogs/security/wheres-my-secret-access-key/) if you need help finding your access keys.
 The region code can be found [here](http://docs.aws.amazon.com/general/latest/gr/rande.html).

-[notice=note]The package required to use rackspace disk is not included with a default install.
-You must include `league/flysystem-rackspace` inside a custom Sprinkles `composer.json`.[/notice]
+[notice=note]The package required to use S3 disk is not included with a default install.
+You must include `league/flysystem-aws-s3-v3` inside a custom Sprinkles `composer.json`.[/notice]

 #### The _rackspace_ disk
 The **rackspace** disk provides an example configuration to access [rackspace](https://www.rackspace.com) storage solution.
 Because of the sensitive information, we recommend storing your rackspace credential in the `app/.env` file.